-Here you can read the most common questions that our customers have about us, our business, and how to buy trees from us.
-Click on each question to see our response.
+These are the most common questions that our customers have about us, our business, and how to buy trees and donation packages from us.
+Click on each subject to see our response.

 If you cannot find the answer to your question, please contact us at email@example.com